hollance/neural-engine/docs/supported-devices.md

 Devices older than 2016 obviously do not have a Neural Engine.

 There is currently no Apple Watch with an ANE.

-There currently are no Macs that have an ANE.